huggingface/datasets/docs/source/processing.rst

 Now let's see how we can use a method that actually modify the dataset with :func:`nlp.Dataset.map`.

-Modifying the dataset example by example
+Processing data row by row
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The main interest of :func:`nlp.Dataset.map` is to update and modify the content of the table and leverage smart caching and fast backend.